MatthewJDavis/matthewjdavis.github.io/_posts/2018-11-18-azure-container-instance-teamcity.md

 This post will go through the process of how to create a container in an Azure Container Instance Groups from a TeamCity build job.

 The requirement came up recently to be able to test certain steps of a build against an application running in a linux container.
-The build agents are Windows hosts (to build full DotNet applications) run on EC2.
+The build agents are Windows hosts (to build full DotNet applications) that run on EC2.
 The original plan of using docker on the agent to run a linux container to test against didn't work because running linux containers on a Windows host requires [hyper-v to be installed], which after contacting AWS support was informed couldn't be done.
 There was a work around in place but it was reported that this had mixed results.

 I looked around at some other solutions and watched the [channel9 video on Azure container instances] which perked my interest.

-After checking the [Azure Container Instances docs] and the how to get started with [PowerShell section], I created, connected to and removed the container and was please at how simple it was:
+After checking the [Azure Container Instances docs] and the how to get started with [PowerShell section], I created, connected to and removed the container and was pleased at how simple it was:

 ```powershell
 # Create Nginx Container with date time for unique DNS name